alinnman/celestial-navigation/README.md

 This project contains a toolkit (written in Python) to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation) together with some demos and documentation.
+You can use the toolkit on a mobile phone without internet connection.
+If you also have access to a solar powered battery (powerbank) you have a tool useful while traveling in remote places or on the ocean.

 Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate chronometer.
 The toolkit takes care of the **sight reduction**